EloquentOps/retool-plugin-speech2text/README.md

 ### Installation

-Drag a Custom Component into your canvas.
+Drag a Custom Component into your canvas in a Retool app.

 Put this code into the `IFrame Code` area of the Custom Component: